HugoQuadrado82/Tetris-for-the-arduboy/README.md

 -Blocks!
 -Scores!
 -Tetris!
--Competition Regulated Map size (for all those nerds that that matters to lol)
+-Competition Map size (for all those nerds that that matters to lol)

 (make sure you flip the arduboy 90 degrees)
 UP : rotate piece